cybersamx/react-recipes/nextjs/storyboard/README.md

 # Simple Storybook in Next.js

-Simple project to demonstrate how Storyboard can be used in Next.js.
+Simple project that demonstrates how Storyboard can be used in Next.js.

 ## Setup